shreyash-b/esp-agents-firmware/docs/guides/m5stack_cores3.md

 <img src="https://github.com/espressif/esp-agents-firmware/wiki/images/M5StackCoreS3Listening.png" width="200" style="display:block">

-- You can see the response on screen(green color).
+- You can see the response on screen (green color).

 <img src="https://github.com/espressif/esp-agents-firmware/wiki/images/M5StackCoreS3Speaking.png" width="200" style="display:block">

-- When response playback stops, you can next question.
+- When response playback stops, you can ask your next question.
 - Device goes to sleep after 15 seconds of inactivity, you can wake it again by saying "Hi, ESP".

 **Note: The device may not function correctly while on battery power.
 This is a known issue and we are working on a fix.**

 ## Reset to Factory

-You can factory reset your device using either of following methods:
+You can factory reset your device using either of the following methods:
 * Reflash the firmware using <a href="https://espressif.github.io/esp-launchpad/minimal-launchpad/?flashConfigURL=https://raw.githubusercontent.com/espressif/esp-agents-firmware/refs/heads/main/docs/launchpad/friend/m5stack_cores3.toml" target="_blank">ESP Launchpad</a>
-* Goto device settings in ESP RainMaker Home app -> Factory Reset
+* Go to device settings in ESP RainMaker Home app -> Factory Reset

 ## Changing the Agent on the Device